FlyingFathead/FlyingFathead/README.md

 - 📫 How to reach me ... by smoke signals from the server room.

-My popular AI apps include i.e. ChatKeke (available in Finland only): [chatkeke.fi](https://chatkeke.fi)
+My popular AI apps include i.e. ChatKeke (available in Finland only): [chatkeke.fi](https://chatkeke.fi) Some of my AI and technology related articles & essays are at: [medium.com/@flyingfathead/](https://medium.com/@flyingfathead/)

 (mail: flyingfathead <|> protonmail <|> com)